Life Found Trapped Within Crystals In Mexico Cave Could Be 50,000 Years Old

 Our planet is teeming with life which can often be found hiding secretly in the remotest of corners and in the least expected places.

 Scientists have now discovered crystals that are trapped in a Mexican cave.
-That is not all, trapped in these giant crystals are 50,000 year-old microbial life forms.
+That is not all — trapped in these giant crystals are 50,000-year-old microbial life forms.
 The discovery has given a new dimension to the history of microbial life forms on Earth.

 According to a NASA researcher, the trapped microbial life forms found deep inside the Mexican caves are most probably new to science.
 The organisms — which were found in caves in Naica mine — are able to survive on iron, manganese and other chemicals.

-Per the researchers, even though they have been sleeping for several thousand years, the organisms are still active.
+According to the researchers, even though they have been sleeping for several thousand years, the organisms are still active.

-"These organisms have been dormant but viable for geologically significant periods of time, and they can be released due to other geological processes," shared Penelope Boston, the Director of the NASA Astrobiology Institution.
+"These organisms have been dormant but viable for geologically significant periods of time, and they can be released due to other geological processes," shared Penelope Boston, the director of the NASA Astrobiology Institution.

 She also mentioned that the findings of the microbes may lead NASA to think about exploring other planets in the solar system.

 "This has profound effects on how we try to understand the evolutionary history of microbial life on this planet," added Boston.

 Boston made the announcement of the recent findings at the conference of the American Association for the Advancement of Science.